qvantel/nerd/README.md

   - Method: GET
   - Params:
     - limit: How many points to fetch, 10 by default, 500 maximum
-  - Returns: An array of `pointstores.Point` objects and a 200 if successful, a `types.APIError` object and a 404 or 500 if not (depending on the error)
+  - Returns: An array of `pointstores.Point` objects and a 200 if successful, a `types.SimpleRes` object and a 404 or 500 if not (depending on the error)
   - Sample response:
 ```json
 [